-Caltrans has just released the SR-710 Alternatives Analysis report outlining the details of the five possible options to extend
+Caltrans has released the SR-710 Alternatives Analysis report outlining the details of the five possible options to extend the 710 northward.

 Be sure to review it and send your comments to Caltrans and Metro.

 UPDATE: Najarian Voted Back on the MTA Board for Another 4 Years, 3/9/2013